DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

 ### Issues with the application process

-The processing of importing applications from the SRS is generally automatic and takes place daily, or at specific times configured by the accredited body.
+The process of importing applications from the SRS is generally automatic and takes place daily, or at specific times configured by the accredited body.
 The UCAS Weblink connects UCAS with the providers SRS.

 {{ appFigure({
   image: {